-When you intend to DIY your clog instead of calling a plumber, you might need to a snake.
-If a professional the snakes your drain, they typically charge $175 – $200.
-However, to rent a snake from a hardware store, it will cost between $35 and $50 per day.
+When you intend to DIY your clog instead of calling a plumber, you might need to rent a snake.
+If a professional snakes your drain, they typically charge $175 to $600.
+However, to rent a snake from a hardware store, it will cost between $75 and $125 per day.

 Mainline Sewer Clogs

 Usually, when there can be more than one clog, it is a sign of a clogged main line.
 Often, tree roots grow through the pipe leading to the septic tank or public sewer.
 Plumbers can use several techniques to clear these clogs: snakes, which we already discussed, video line inspections, hydro-jets, and motorized drain snakes.